otienosteve/python-p3-post-put-request-lab/README.md

 ```
 ├── alembic
 ├── lib
-│   ├── models
-│   │   ├── employee.py
 │   ├── test
 |   |   |──test_main.py
 |   |   |
+│   │── employee.py
 │   ├── main.py
-├── db.db
 ├── Pipfile
 ├── Pipfile.lock
 |── README.md

 ```
-Similar to the Previous GET Lab you will be working with data concerning Employees The Employee Model has been created and is available  in the models directory under the lib folder, data to work on this lab is available in the database file (db.db).
+Similar to the Previous GET Lab you will be working with data concerning Employees The Employee Model has been created and is available  in the models directory under the lib folder, ceate and run your migrations.
-Your focus should be on implementing the routes and the associated functionality.

-As with the GET lab import the Employee Model from the models package and make use of them when implementing your solution.

 Inside the lib folder you will find a file `main.py` where you are expected to write your solution.